ocharles/blog/guest-posts/2014-12-07-list-comprehensions.md

                   ]
 ```

-This takes the sum of each element of `x` paired with *each* element of `y` and collects the results.
+This takes the sum of each element of `x` paired with *each* element of `y` and of `z` and collects the results.
 Another useful way to process one ore more lists together is to *zip* them and process each tuple.
 This is what `ParallelListComprehensions` gives us: a list comprehension-like syntax that allows us to process lists *in parallel*, as if the lists were zipped together and then processed.

 ```haskell
 parallelListComp :: Int